ory/hydra/README.md

 ORY Hydra is trusted by companies all around the world, has a vibrant community and faces millions of requests in production each day.
 Of course, we also compiled a security guide with more details on cryptography and security concepts.
 Read [the security guide now](https://ory.gitbooks.io/hydra/content/security.html).

+### Disclosing vulnerabilities

+If you think you found a security vulnerability, please refrain from posting it publicly on the forums, the chat, or GitHub and send us an email to [hi@ory.am](mailto:hi@ory.am) instead.

 ## Telemetry